RayHightower/rayhightower.github.octo-broken/source/_posts/2014-08-19-openrov-assembly-challenges.markdown

 I know this problem can be solved.
 I just haven’t figured it out yet, and I need help from the [OpenROV](/blog/2014/06/16/citizen-science-with-openrov/) community to do so.

 ###Parts That Work
-Image updates on the Beaglebone Black work flawlessly thanks to scripts written by [Brian Adams](https://github.com/BrianAdams) and [Dominick Fretz](https://github.com/BrianAdams).
-I can view images via the cockpit software and the camera, the LED lights are super-bright, and the lasers hold steady at 10cm apart.
+Software image updates on the Beaglebone Black work flawlessly thanks to scripts written by [Brian Adams](https://github.com/BrianAdams) and [Dominick Fretz](https://github.com/BrianAdams).
+The cockpit software shows a real-time image from the camera, the LED lights are super-bright, and the lasers hold steady at 10cm apart.
 My fully assembled OpenROV passes the water submersion test.
 Yes, it’s waterproof, thanks to O-rings and silicon-based lubricant!

 What about the motors?
 The motors work, almost...
 <!--more-->